 Rochester is a medium-sized city located in the state of New Hampshire.
-With a population of 30,038 people and six constituent neighborhoods, Rochester is the sixth largest community in New Hampshire.
+With a population of 32,869 people and eight constituent neighborhoods, Rochester is the sixth largest community in New Hampshire.

 Also of interest is that Rochester has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Rochester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rochester residents report their race to be White, followed by Asian.
-Important ancestries of people in Rochester include French , English, French Canadian, and Italian.
+Important ancestries of people in Rochester include English, Irish, French, French Canadian, and Italian.

 The most common language spoken in Rochester is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Spanish and French.